Random line graphs and edge-attributed network inference: Introduction

 Our approach translates Hoff's well-known latent position model \cite{hoff_raftery_handcock,diaconis08:_graph_limit_exchan_random_graph,asta_cls} to the setting where both the edges and the vertices have latent positions.
-Latent position random graphs enjoy a wide array of applications because they model an instrinsic feature of most networks: that connections between vertices, whether members of a social group on Facebook or cities in a transportation web, depend on characteristics of the vertices themselves.
-For example, neuron types in the fruit fly connectome depend on their functional roles \cite{MBStructure, takemura13:_drosop}, which can be mapped onto a discrete collection of classes; actors in a social network can have varying levels of interest in a small but determinative set of topics.
-These characteristics are well-represented as low-dimensional vectors, and the probabilities of connections between nodes are computed by the {\em link function} or {\em kernel} $\kappa(x,y)$ of the associated vectors.
-However, since these underlying vertex characteristics are often unobserved, it is necessary to infer them from a realization of the adjacency matrix of the graph itself.
-With appropriate constraints on the set of possible latent positions, spectral decompositions supply highly accurate and computationally simple latent position estimation in certain model settings \cite{sussman12:_univer,STFP-2011,airoldi13:_stoch,lyzinski13:_perfec, athreya2013limit,tang14:_semipar,tang14:_nonpar}.
+Latent position random graphs enjoy a wide array of applications because they model an intrinsic feature of most networks: that connections between vertices depend on characteristics of the vertices themselves.
+These characteristics are often well-represented as low-dimensional vectors, and the probabilities of connections between nodes are computed by the {\em link function} or {\em kernel} $\kappa(x,y)$ of the associated vectors.
+However, since these underlying vertex characteristics are typically unobserved, it is necessary to infer them from a realization of the adjacency matrix of the graph itself.
+Such inference depends on the complexity of the link function, but one widely flexible and geometrically interpretable model is the {\em random dot product graph} (RDPG), in which the link function is the inner product.
+RDPGs of suitably high dimension can approximate any independent-edge random graph \cite{wolfe13:_nonpar}.
+Moreover, with appropriate constraints on the set of possible latent positions, spectral decompositions supply highly accurate and computationally simple latent position estimation for single and multi-layer networks \cite{sussman12:_univer,STFP-2011,airoldi13:_stoch,lyzinski13:_perfec, athreya2013limit,tang14:_semipar,tang14:_nonpar, paul2020spectral}.

 Because latent positions are specifically formulated to encompass unobserved properties of vertices, the resulting networks lend themselves to models of graphs with vertex covariates.
 Spectral methods for networks with vertex covariates are considered in \cite{Rohe_bink_vogel}; ongoing research suggests that the methodology specified in \cite{arroyo2019inference}, which is a joint embedding for multiple networks with common underlying spectral structure, may prove even more effective for identifying signal in vertex covariates.